JanelleG51/odds---ends/README.md

 The developer also referred to the [Django Documentation](https://docs.djangoproject.com/en/3.2/) several times throughout the process to understand static files, deployment and modelling.

 ### Acknowledgements
+The developer would like to thank and acknowledge all the help and support that has been given by so many people so freely over the past year.
+In particluar, my mentor Victor Miclovich, the Slack community and the wonderful Whatsapp group of other students that I'm a part of who have been amazing just when it was needed.